TekangBush/azure-ansible-lab/README.md

 sudo apt-get install ansible

-ansible --version
+ansible --version (checking if ansible is installed or not)

 # Let us try some adhoc commands against localhost

 ansible localhost -m "ping"

 ansible localhost -a "hostname"

-# Install WinRM package (Python client for Windows Remote Management)
+# Install WinRM package (Python client for Windows Remote Management)===> This is needed on ansible controller to be able to talk to Windows host

 sudo apt-get -y install python3-winrm